lrmikestone/jekyll.blog/contact.md

 ---
+header: Mike Stone
+description: Mostly The Lonely Howls Of Mike Baying His Ideological Purity At The Moon
 title: Contact Me
-header: Contact Me
-description: How to contact Mike.
 permalink: /contact/
 layout: default
 ---

 # Contact Me

 You can reach me via [email](mailto:mike@fosstodon.org) or on [Fosstodon](https://fosstodon.org/@mike "Fosstodon").

 Also, these days it seems we’re being watched constantly.
 If you want to send me something a little bit more secure, here’s my public key:
 ```